 - Put limits on how much employees should spend, and make sure they estimate reimbursements when possible.
 For travel, federal agencies provide some guidelines you can consider.
 The Bureau of Transportation Statistics posts average domestic airfare prices.
 And the IRS releases standard mileage reimbursement rates annually.
 Don’t forget to cover the relationship with suppliers and contractors in the expense policy.

 - Consider how your employees may leverage the expense management policy beyond business travel, such as submitting reimbursement for home office expenses.
 For tax purposes—and in some states for statutory compliance—it may make sense to reimburse employees for these items.

 - To take advantage of tax deductions, make sure the expenses can be reimbursed under an accountable plan.
 Write down your business’ accountable plan reimbursement arrangement.
 Many of these requirements may be defined in the expense policy already.

-Create an expense report for your employees to submit for reimbursement that includes the following
+Create an expense report for your employees to submit for reimbursement that includes

 - Employee ID number